You’re doing well.

 What you avoid.

-Most leadership models focus on vision or performance.
+Most frameworks focus on vision or performance.

 How I work